dart-lang/language/working/1426-extension-types/feature-specification.md

 *This means that when an extension type implements a set of interfaces, it is enforced that all the specified members are available, and that they have a signature which is compatible with the ones in `T1, ..
-Tm`, but there is no assignability from an expression of type `E` to a variable whose declared type is `Tj` for some `j` in 1..m.
+Tm`.
+But there is no assignability from an expression of type `E` to a variable whose declared type is `Tj` for some `j` in 1..m.
 For that, it is necessary to use `box`, as described below.*